OpenMDAO/OpenMDAO-Framework/docs/getting-started/using_plugins.rst

 This shows both the plugin name and the versions.

-Some plugins cannot be built into the OpenMDAO distribution because they wrap software that cannot be included in OpenMDAO.
+You'll notice that the output includes a lot of things that are installed as part of the standard library.
 The default behavior of ``plugin list`` is to show every installed plugin whether it is built into the OpenMDAO distribution or has been added to the OpenMDAO environment from some other source.
 To show only plugins that are *not* built into the OpenMDAO distribution, use the ``--external`` option.
 A shortcut for ``--external`` is ``-e``.
 For example:

 ::